coralogix/coralogix-audit-collector/chart/README.md

 Using an `.env` file, create a secret with your integrations configuration:

-:warning: Remove inline comments and quotes from .env and key-values as the `--from-env-file` flag will include them into the secret.
+Note: Remove inline comments and quotes from .env and key-values as the `--from-env-file` flag will include them into the secret. :warning:

 `.env.example ` example: